cmb69/foldergallery_xh/README.md

 Only a single gallery can be shown on each page.

 Only JPEG images are supported; other image formats are ignored.

+If the PHP exif extension is not enabled, thumbnails of images with Exif `Orientation` tags will not be displayed properly (they are rotated and or flipped).

 ## Troubleshooting